muratk3n/thirdwave/en/README.md

 ---

-They sell portable monitors too, plugs right into RPi.. so u cld even replace notebook for daily work.
-Rpi , keyboard, monitor all become seperate, and seperately replaceable.
+They sell portable monitors too, plugs right into RPi.. so even notebook for daily work can be replaced.
+Rpi, keyb, monitor, all seperate, seperately replaceable.

 ---